twin-tech-at/twin-tech-at.github.io/_services/eu_ai_act.md

 <li>waste money on licences for AI tools without any ROI</li>
 </ul>

-Set up a free 20-minute analysis meeting to see find out how we can help you build your custom AI strategy to serve your individual business needs: <a href="https://outlook.office.com/bookwithme/user/a3368793e5a549bca2d7f1589bd9873e%40twin-tech.at?anonymous&isanonymous=true">Click here</a>
+Set up a <b>free 20-minute analysis meeting</b> to see find out how we can help you build your custom AI strategy to serve your individual business needs: <b><a href="https://outlook.office.com/bookwithme/user/a3368793e5a549bca2d7f1589bd9873e%40twin-tech.at?anonymous&isanonymous=true">Click here</a></b>
 </div>